jonitrythall/wildflowers/README.md

 This is a breakdown of an elementary school presentation topic to be customized and reused.

 It's ideal as a research-based kid/parent science project or an in-class presentation where kids and parents can contribute equally.
 Having time for these projects can be tricky in our day-to-day lives and in sharing these materials I hope you are able to find stress-free success while learning and teaching a ton in the process.
+Original files are included for customization.

 Wildflowers contribute to a healthy climate and without our climate there is nothing left.
 Let's raise a generation of informed, caring individuals that find beauty, excitement, and a sense of wonder and personal responsibility for wildflowers.